-under the name Sara's Place is a great step up from previous attempts and truly showcases Sara's talents.
-Sara's Place is quaint and charming, beautifully decorated in the style of an American diner.
-The food is tasty, portions are generous and the service, under the management of Kiva, is excellent.
+Sara's restaurant under the name Sara's Place truly showcases Sara's talents.
+The food is tasty, portions are generous and the service is excellent.
 This restaurant is worth a visit, wherever you come from.

 Our Visit to Sara's Place

-If you have not been to the new Sara's Place you owe it to youirself to visit.
-Forget previous impressions.
-This is a new restaurant.
+If you have not been to the new Sara's Place you owe it to yourself to visit.
 My companion and I moseyed over to the restaurant for an early dinner mid week.
-We called in advance for reservations as we so often advise eLuna members, and were surprised to get one of the last tables available.
-A family restaurant appropriate for adults and children alike, Sara's Place is busy throughout the day and early evening.
+A family restaurant appropriate for adults and children alike, Sara's Place is busy throughout the day from noon through the evening.
 Guests without reservations were politely told that they would have to be out within a limited time for reserved guests.

-Once seated we were handed a colorful, diner-looking graphic menu.
-After just a few minutes a charming waitress offered to help.
+Once seated we were handed a colorful, American red white and blue graphic menu.

 We started with one shared order of onion rings.
 For our mains my companion and I each had one burger.
 I chose the vegan burger and my companion went with the Cuban burger, new on the menu.

 A word about vegan and vegetarian at Sara's Place: Vegetarian and vegan dishes contain no animal products.
 In addition, they are parve because they are not cooked with meat.
 The vegan burger is baked in the oven, not on a grill or in oil from meat products.
 Some vegan products are cooked with the fish dishes.
 So chips, which are fried, are fried in oil also used for fish.
 Note that the veggie dishes that we ate did not have any fish flavor.